Indian police hunt 3 suspects after girl is drugged, raped

 - 'It looked like Armageddon:' Deadly gas blasts destroy homes VIEW

-Media reports say the suspects are believed to be from her village and known to her.
+Indian media reports said the suspects were believed to be from her village and known to her.
+They dropped her later in their car at the pickup point in Mahendragarh, a town about 145 kilometers (90 miles) southwest of the Indian capital, New Delhi.

+Kumar said the police know the identity of the suspects, but they have switched off their phones and were evading arrests.

+The teenage victim suffered injuries on her back, shoulders and private parts, The Times of India newspaper reported.